cdkini/clocviz/README.md

 ```
 // Local Directories
-clocviz [dir]             // Ex: clocviz . will visualize your pwd
+clocviz [dir]             // Ex: 'clocviz .' will visualize your pwd

 // Remote Git Repos
-clocviz [user]/[dir]      // Ex: clocviz BurntSushi/ripgrep will visualize https://github.com/BurntSushi/ripgrep
+clocviz [user]/[dir]      // Ex: 'clocviz BurntSushi/ripgrep' will visualize https://github.com/BurntSushi/ripgrep
 ```

-The command will start a web server (on port 8080 by default), open localhost on your default browser, and render your interactive chart therein.
+The command will start a web server (on `port 8080` by default), open localhost on your default browser, and render your interactive chart therein.

 ## Contributing